The Debris of the "Last Major Merger" is Dynamically Young: Ancient Merger Simulation

 \section{Ancient Merger Simulation}

 Our goal is to determine the time that has passed since the progenitor of the local phase-space folds collided with the MW disk.
-In order to do this, it is helpful to compare the observed data with a simulation in which we can pinpoint the exact time that a dwarf galaxy collides with its host galaxy.
-The simulated data can then be used to study the phase-space morphology of the merger debris as a function of time since the collision.
+While we have an estimate of this time from a simple dynamical model, it is beneficial to compare the observed data with a simulation in which we can pinpoint the exact time that a dwarf galaxy collides with its host galaxy.
+The simulated data can then be used to study the phase-space morphology of the merger debris as a function of time since the collision, and verify that the additional interactions and time-dependent potential in the cosmological simulations do not substantially change the timing result that we get from the simple dynamical model.

 \cite{Donlon2020} used a series of simulations of a single dwarf galaxy falling into a static MW potential in order to quantify how radial mergers phase mix over time.
 However, a simulation in a static potential does not include the effects of dynamical friction, time-dependent potentials (including bars and other halo substructure), and the reaction of the disk, which are all expected to influence the evolution of merger debris.
 Recent works have used radial mergers from cosmological simulations in order to include more of these dynamical processes, thus improving the quality of the simulated models \citep{Belokurov2023,Davies2023a}.